KyleCoops/streamify/README.md

   ```
   touch ~/.ssh/config
   ```
 - Copy the following snippet and replace fill in the External IP, Username and path to the ssh private key.
+Note: The IP of the VMs will change if they are restarted and the below values will have to be replaced with the new IPs.

     ```
     Host streamify-kafka